Romans 14

 Romans 14 deals with the issue of how Christians should handle differences in personal convictions, especially concerning dietary practices and the observance of certain days.
 The apostle Paul urges believers to avoid judging one another and to focus on living in a way that honors God and promotes unity within the church.

-"Him that is weak in the faith receive ye, but not to doubtful disputations."
+1 Receive one who is weak in the faith, but not to disputes over doubtful things.

 Paul is encouraging the Roman Christians to welcome those who are "weak in the faith" into their fellowship without engaging in debates over disputable matters.
 The essence is to foster a supportive and non-judgmental environment that prioritizes unity and love over differing opinions on non-essential issues.